mparkms/nodecg-for-smash/Readme.md

 # NodeCG for Smash

 Bundles for use with [NodeCG](http://nodecg.com/) in Super Smash Bros.
 Melee streams.
 Compatible with OBS.
 Xsplit may work, but I haven't tested it.
 This is browser-based, so it'll work on any OS.
-Written for Webkit, so the views may not work on Firefox/IE/Edge/etc, but it doesn't matter because OBS's browser plugin uses Chromium.
+Recommended that you use the dashboard in Chrome because web-components takes a long time to load in other browsers.

 ## How to use